lebadac/1301_Fire-Semantic-Segmentation/README.md

 | NIST                  | 4            | 3 / 1                 | 2 / 2                   | 4 / 0                | [Link](https://www.nist.gov/programs-projects/national-fire-research-laboratory-advanced-metrology/360-degree-video-fire) |
 | Muhammad et al.       | 17           | 0 / 17                | 11 / 6                  | 3 / 14               | [Link](https://github.com/hayatkhan8660-maker/Fire_Seg_Dataset) |
 | **Total**             | **57**       | **10 / 47**           | **39 / 18**             | **40 / 17**          |             |

+#### Non-fire

+In addition to the fire images, a total of **605 non-fire images** were collected from various publicly available datasets.
+The details are provided in the corresponding paper.

+This subset represents approximately **30%** of the full dataset.
+You can explore it [here](https://drive.google.com/drive/folders/1zuY82Zy_Lnuw0zZhwmRVDS6atlWGXd-3?usp=sharing).

 ### Test Dataset